flyingcircusio/doc/src/infrastructure/vms/index.md

 ## Minimum memory requirements (NixOS-based VMS only)

+Even before your actual application starts, the operating system and its infrastructure components require RAM.
 We have a minimum memory requirement of 3 GiB for virtual VMs running our NixOS platform, which - under extreme circumstances - be exhausted by system services.

 To understand where our memory requirements come from and to check whether we might be exceeding those assumptions, we provide a detailed list of the expected memory consumption on a small machine.
 Some of those usages are dynamic and may be (much) larger on larger VMs with a higher load: